shayanhabibi/wtbanland/README.md

 ## Tagptr

 I pretty consistently use algorithms that have aligned pointers which have flags/tags/indexes superimposed on them.
 This is a library just to make that easier for me to work with.

+## DumbPtrs

+You'd think theyre smart.
+But they're not.
+I've only fixed the sharedptrs atm.